 Home Security Check Program

-Burglary is mostly a crime of opportunity that capitalizes on the carelessness and neglect of the homeowner or renter.
 This section contains tips on preventing home burglaries, vandalism, and other property crimes by controlling access, providing visibility, and maintaining your property.
 These tips significantly enhance the security of your home and property.

 Home Alarm Systems: